credo-ai/credoai_lens/docs/index.rst

 * **CredoModel / CredoData** are wrappers to bring models and data into the Lens Framework
 * **Modules** are tools to perform assessment-related functions on models and/or data.
 A bias assessment is a type of module.
 * **Assessments** are the connective tissue between CredoModels and CredoData and modules.
+* **Reporters** handle displaying the results of an assessment.

 Usage of Lens boils down to creating the artifacts you want to assess (CredoModel and/or CredoData), articulating the assessments you want run, how you want them to be run ("alignment") and running Lens.
 Most steps along this path can be automated by Lens or fully customized by the user.
+The end product is a report that summarizes all assessments.

 Lens
 ----